-If you love cats or if you just enjoy listening to approximately half an hour of reasonably intelligent banter, this show is for you!
+If you love cats or if you just enjoy listening to approximately half an hour of reasonably intelligent conversation, this show is for you!

-Mary grew up in Waterville, Maine with several cats (Midnight, Anatevka and CB – RIP).
-She now lives in New York with her family, including Grendel, an extremely beautiful dilute tortie.
-Mary is a veteran of Comedy Central, where she oversaw digital coverage of the 2012 elections and produced #ComedyFest, the first-ever comedy festival on Twitter.
+Mary grew up in Waterville, Maine with a series of cats (Midnight, Anatevka and CB).
+She then moved to New York and spent several years at Comedy Central, where she led digital political coverage under the Indecision brand and later became managing editor of the digital group.
 She has written and produced words and shows for lots of places, including The New York Times, Quartz, The Awl, The Maine Film Center and more.
 Most recently she helped develop and produce Hello Sunshine’s first original audio shows, How It Is and My Best Break-Up.
 Let’s Talk About Cats is dedicated to the memory of Buckley and Milo, the two best grey brothers who ever chewed each other’s ears, and to Grendel, the beautiful dilute tortie pictured here.

 Though he once lived the rockstar lifestyle in Brooklyn, Poingly has since retreated to an isolated suburban existence as a recluse, subsisting solely on outdated ’90s freeware and various colorful sodas from 7-Eleven.
 Due to allergies, Poingly is currently catless, but insists on giving a shoutout to the best house cat of all time: Elvis.